 All real-time clocks typically used in Systems-on-Chip (SoC) contain some drift, which accumulates over time and can lead to significant error when left uncorrected.
 In addition, because expectations are high that local time be displayed accurately, the correct offset from Coordinated Universal Time (UTC) must be considered.

 Time zone information, as well as the application of Daylight Saving Time (DST), can be expected to change during the expected lifetime of a vehicle.
 For example, after many years of implementing DST, Brazil elected to not start a DST schedule in 2019.

 Android provides the infrastructure needed to negotiate complications of time zone rule management.
 For details, see Time Zone Rules, which enables OEMs to push updated time zone rules data to devices without requiring a system update.
-To do so, an OEM app (in the form of an APK) is added to the system image (for the initial release) and then signed and distributed through an app store for subsequent updates.
 This mechanism enables:

 - Users to receive timely updates (which extend the useful lifetime of an Android device).